Avalanche Forecasters Say Rocky Mountain Region Now At Higher Risk

 More avalanches, larger avalanches

-The Colorado Avalanche Information Center estimates that the Highlands Ridge slide could be the largest in almost 300 years and that it reached speeds of over 110 miles per hour.
+The Colorado Avalanche Information Center estimates that the Highlands Ridge slide could be the largest in almost 300 years and that it reached speeds of more than 110 miles per hour.

 "We're seeing much more of these large and destructive avalanches," says Brian Lazar, a deputy director of the center.